dlewis27/SSRgenotyper/README.md

 # SSRgenotyper

 Many programs can identify simple sequence repeats (SSRs) in genomic data.
 SSRgenotyper extends SSR identification to genotype calling across multiple individuals in diversity panels and mapping populations.
-SSRgenotyper will find SSR motifs of lengths 2, 3 and 4 from SAM files and a modified reference fasta.
+SSRgenotyper will find SSR motifs of lengths 2, 3 and 4 from SAM files and a SSR reference fasta file (SsrReferenceFile.fasta).
 Mononucleotide SSRs and soft masked sequences are excluded during the analysis process.
 SSRgenotyper has only been tested on diploid and allopolyploid organisms - use with caution on autopolyploids.
 Several outputs are possible including a simple table with the SSR marker name, position and SSR alleles (defined by the repeat number of the repeated motif).
 Specific output files include a Genepop formatted file for genetic diversity analyses and a traditional A, H, B mapping file output - phased to the parents of the population for bi-parental linkage mapping populations.
 Questions regarding usage can be sent to ssrgenotyperhelp@gmail.com.

-SSRgenotyper requires a modified reference which lists each targeted SSR with ~100 bp of flanking sequence.
-The modified reference can be easily created using a combination of easy to use bioinformatic tools, specifically [MISA](https://webblast.ipk-gatersleben.de/misa/misa_sourcecode_22092015.zip), [Samtools](https://github.com/samtools/samtools) and [Bedtools](https://bedtools.readthedocs.io/en/latest/).
+SSRgenotyper requires a SSR reference fasta file which lists each targeted SSR with ~100 bp of flanking sequence.
+The SSR reference fasta file can be easily created using a combination of easy to use bioinformatic tools, specifically [MISA](https://webblast.ipk-gatersleben.de/misa/misa_sourcecode_22092015.zip), [Samtools](https://github.com/samtools/samtools) and [Bedtools](https://bedtools.readthedocs.io/en/latest/).
 MISA is run against the genome assembly of the species of interest to identify the location of the putative SSR loci.
-The reference genome can be a gold standard, chromosomal-scale reference genome or a simple draft assembly consisting of several thousand contigs.
+The reference genome, referred to below as my_reference.fasta, can be a gold standard, chromosomal-scale reference genome or a simple draft assembly consisting of several thousand contigs.
 Bedtools is then used to extract the targeted SSRs and their flanking sequences.
 Flanking sequences of ~100 bp upstream and downstream are needed for mapping/genotyping purposes.
 We refer to the MISA/Bedtools output as the SsrReferenceFile.fasta.

-## Make the modified reference with MISA and Bedtools:
+## Make the SSR reference fasta (SsrReferenceFile.fasta) with MISA and Bedtools:

 ## 1. MISA
 `perl misa.pl my_Reference.fasta`